Should I Go to the ER for a UTI?

 • Avoid bladder irritants

 Although OTC medications might help, it is important not to make up a DIY pharmaceutical treatment.
-Indeed, according to studies, ibuprofen isn’t effective to treat the underlying causes of UTIs and might lead to complications if the infection isn’t properly addressed.
+Indeed, according to studies, ibuprofen isn’t effective in treating the underlying causes of UTIs and might lead to complications if the infection isn’t properly addressed.

 How Can DrHouse Help You?